RUB-SysSec/Password-Strength-Meter-Accuracy/README.md

 ================================

 Password strength meters are an important tool to help users choose more secure passwords.
-Strength meters can only then provide reasonable guidance when they are accurate, i.e., their score correctly reflects password strength.
+However, strength meters can only then provide reasonable guidance when they are accurate, i.e., their score correctly reflects password strength.
 A strength meter with low accuracy may do more harm than good and guide the user to choose passwords with a high score but actual low security.

 The preferred method to measure the accuracy of a strength meter is to compare it to an ideal _reference_, measuring the similarity between the reference and _the meter output_.